Coherent-Partners/spark-ts-sdk/docs/impex.md

 ### Returns

-When successful, this method returns a JSON payload containing the import summary and the imported entities have been created/mapped in the destination tenant.
-See the example below for a sample response.
+When successful, this method returns a JSON payload containing the import summary and the imported entities that have been created/mapped in the destination tenant.
+See the sample response below

 ```json
 {